ngocuong0105/dendron-wiki/vault/journal.Razmisli.md

 Best wishes on your birthday!
 May you have maximum fun today, and minimum hangover tomorrow!

 Hope your special day brings you all that your heart desires!
 Here’s wishing you a day full of pleasant surprises!
 Happy birthday!

+# Conversation Q&A (Chit Chat)

+How are you doing?

+Tell me about yourself

+Weather talk..
+What’s your favorite season and why?

+Do you have any pets?
+What are their names?
+What’s your favorite animal?

+What were you obsessed with when you were a child?

+What’s your most controversial opinion?

+Do you have any brothers or sisters?

+What food would you eat every day if you could?

+What music do you listen to?

+What are you going to do this weekend?

+What do you do to relax?

+What’s your favorite thing about your hometown?

+# Story telling

+## In DS presentation

+**Template for graphs/figures:**

+On this graph you can see.

+The message you should take out of the graph....

+What this figure shows you is that...

+The implication that you get from this graph is...

+**Structure**

+Intro:
+- set expectations
+- quick mention of an appropriate joke

+Mid game:
+-  Between switching topics, ask if there are any questions!

+End:
+- Thank you for your attention.
+I am happy to answer any questions you might have.

+## Taking time to answer questions

+Quick stalling: "This is a good question.
+I have not thought about it before.
+Let me think about it for a moment."

+Understand the question/take more time: Rephrasing the question:
+- "From my understanding, you want to know..."
+- "What you are asking is whether..."
+- "In other words..."

+Take things off-line:
+- I don't have the answer to that question right now.
+I will get back to you on that.
+- I don't want to give you the wrong information, so let me get back to you.